byungju-oh/self/CarND-LaneLines-P1-master/CarND-LaneLines-P1-master/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I used gaussianblur  to reduce noise.
+I passed the image to canny edge detection .
+The area of interest was set to reduce the amount of calculation and make more accurate judgments.
+I used to hough conversion to find the lane.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+First, calculate the slope of each hough line element determine the left and right sides of the lane by slope.
+Calculate the average slope of the left and right lanes.
+To reduce errors throw away below slope of |0.5|.
+To reduce errors remove the non-matched slope and coordinate
+Draw a lane with a slope of average by selecting random coordinates on the lane.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Lack the ability to distinuish shadows.
+Vulnerable to curved roads.
+Affected by vehicles running around.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+Chek the route using the lost point of lane.
+To reduce noise save the privious frame and compare it to the present value.